ZajdeR/frontend-recruitment-task/Readme.md

 ## Submitting
 The result is accepted as a *pull request in the fork* of this repository.

 *Good luck!
-If you have any questions feel free to ping us!*
+If you have any questions, feel free to ping us!*